How to Choose the Perfect Aquarium Tank Size

 4. Maintenance Commitment

-Larger tanks demand more frequent water changes, cleaning, and equipment maintenance.
+Larger tanks generally require more upkeep.
+More water means more frequent water changes, cleaning, and attention to equipment.

 5. Budget

-Larger tanks incur higher ongoing costs for water, electricity, and supplies, such as filters, heaters, and lighting.
+Larger tanks also come with higher ongoing costs, including water, electricity, and supplies such as filters, heaters, and lighting.

 Tips for Choosing the Right Tank Size